STARTING: Any day / all year round

 You will be teaching alongside a local teacher.
 Depending on your Spanish language level you may teach some days independently, this depends on your interaction and engagement with the students.

 Yes, there is a teaching curriculum that teachers need to follow.
 Ideas for teaching methods or teaching content are very welcome though.
 There is a high demand for native English speakers to work as teachers in Peru.

 How Many Hours A Day Do I Need To Teach?

 You will teach about 4 hours a day on average.

 Do I Need To Bring Teaching Materials?
 Or Does The School Have Teaching Materials Which I Can Use?

 The school has their own books; however, English teaching volunteers are welcome to bring additional books, school supplies or anything else that they feel may be a beneficial to their students.

-Is Teaching Available All-Round The Year?
+Is Teaching Available All-Year Round?
 If Not, When Does It Close For How Long?

 Teaching is only available during the school year.
 Peruvian schools are closed between December 15th – March 10th and July 30th – August 18th.

 Any Important Information You Want To Share About This Project?